Cudweed; Pennsylvania Cudweed; Pennsylvania Everlasting

 Family: Asteraceae

-Plant Description: Annual to 30 m or higher with grayish leaves 2-6 cm long.
-Heads in spikes or panicles, 3-4 mm long, discoid, gray-green or yellowish.
+Plant Description: Annual to 30 cm or higher with grayish leaves 2-6 cm long.
+Flower heads in spikes or panicles, 3-4 mm long, discoid, gray-green or yellowish.

-Field Identification: This is an erect, dried out looking plant with small flower clusters in leaf axils. fine hairs make leaves look dusty.
-Airborne seed similar to dandelion.
+Field Identification: This is an erect, dried-out looking plant with small flower clusters in leaf axils.
+Fine hairs make leaves look dusty.
+Airborne seeds similar to dandelion.

-Occurrence: Frequent on various soils in prairies, openings, waste places and fallow fields.
+Occurrence: Frequent on various soils in prairies, open areas, disturbed places and fallow fields.

 Bloom Period: Feb-May